How to Unclog a French Drain? Expert Guide

 4. Use a Drain Snake

 A drain snake, also known as a plumbing auger, is a flexible, coiled metal cable designed to navigate through pipes and break up tough clogs.
 We use it to reach deeper blockages that water pressure alone cannot remove.
-To use a drain snake on French drains you should insert the coil into the drain and slowly push it forward while rotating the handle.
+To use a drain snake on French drains, you should insert the coil into the drain and slowly push it forward while rotating the handle.
 As it moves through the pipe, it hooks onto debris, allowing us to either pull it out or break it apart.
-This method is particularly useful for removing roots, compacted dirt, or other stubborn obstructions that restrict in French drain.
+This method is particularly useful for removing roots, compacted dirt, or other stubborn obstructions that restrict in a French drain.
 If resistance is felt, rotate the snake to dislodge the clog before pulling it back out.

 5. Power Wash the Pipe